withbetterco/code-challenge/README.md

 - We need a way to track status of participants.
 - Valid statuses for participants are `pending`, `accepted` and `rejected`
-- The `GET` endpoint listing participants must return only participant with `accepted` status
+- The `GET` endpoint listing participants must return only participants with `accepted` status

 ### New features for this challenge